-The purpose of the Nita M. Lowey 21st Century Community Learning Centers Title IV-B (21st CCLC) program is to establish or expand a broad array of services in community learning centers for students during non-school hours or periods when school is not in session.
+The Nita M. Lowey 21st Century Community Learning Centers Title IV-B (21st CCLC) funding purpose is to establish or expand a broad array of services in community learning centers for students during non-school hours or periods when school is not in session.